To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

-\textit{(4) Unbiased Global Distribution:} The weighted average of all clients' local data distribution is expected to be equal to the global unbiased data distribution, \emph{i.e.}, $\tilde{P}(y)=P(y)$.
+\textit{(4) Unbiased Global Distribution:} The weighted average of all clients' stored data distribution is expected to be equal to the unbiased global data distribution, \emph{i.e.}, $\tilde{P}(y)=P(y),\forall y\!\in\!Y$.

-We formulate the cross-client data storage with the above four properties by representing the coordination strategy as a matrix $D\in\mathbb{N}^{|C|\times|Y|}$, where $D_{c,y}$ denotes the number of data samples with label $y$ that client $c$ should collect and store.
-We use matrix $V\in\mathbb{R}^{|C|\times|Y|}$ to denote the statistical information of each client's generated/received data, where $V_{c,y}=v_cP_c(y)$ denote the number of data samples with label $y$ generated by client $c$ in the previous period of time.
-The cross-client coordination strategy can be obtained by solving the following optimization problem, where the condition (1) is formulated as the optimization objective and conditions (2)(3)(4) are described by the constraints (\ref{opt: con1})(\ref{opt: con2})(\ref{opt: con3}), respectively:
+We formulate the cross-client data storage with the above four properties by representing the coordination strategy as a matrix $D\!\in\!\mathbb{N}^{|C|\times|Y|}$, where $D_{c,y}$ denotes the number of data samples with label $y$ that client $c$ should store.
+We use matrix $V\!\in\!\mathbb{R}^{|C|\times|Y|}$ to denote the statistical information of each client's generated data, where $V_{c,y}\!=\!v_cP_c(y)$ is the average speed of the data samples with label $y$ generated by client $c$.
+The cross-client coordination strategy can be obtained by solving the following optimization problem, where the condition (1) is formulated as the objective, and conditions (2), (3), and (4) are described by the constraints (\ref{opt: con1}), (\ref{opt: con2}), and (\ref{opt: con3}), respectively:

-\textbf{Complexity Analysis.} It is easy to verify that the above optimization problem with $\mathrm{l_0}$-norm is a general convex-cardinality problem, which is NP-hard~\cite{natarajan1995sparse, ge2011note} and can only be solved globally by dividing it into two subproblems: (1) decide which elements of matrix $D$ are non-zero, \emph{i.e.}, $S=\{(c,y)|D_{c,y}\ne0\}$, to assign labels to clients under the constraints of (\ref{opt: con1}) and (\ref{opt: con2}), and (2) determine the specific values of the non-zero elements of matrix $D$ by solving the following simplified convex optimization problem:
+\textbf{Complexity Analysis.} We can verify that the above optimization problem with $\mathrm{l_0}$ norm is a general convex-cardinality problem, which is NP-hard~\cite{natarajan1995sparse, ge2011note}.
+To solve this problem, we divide it into two subproblems: (1) decide which elements of matrix $D$ are non-zero, \emph{i.e.}, $S=\{(c,y)|D_{c,y}\ne0\}$, that is to assign labels to clients under the constraints of (\ref{opt: con1}) and (\ref{opt: con2}); (2) determine the specific values of the non-zero elements of matrix $D$ by solving a simplified convex optimization problem: